-The Republic of Karakalpakstan is an autonomous republic within Uzbekistan that occupies almost a third of the territory of Uzbekistan in the West and Northernmost part of the country with Nukus as the capital.
-The area is bordered by Kazakshtan in the West and North, Turkmenistan in the South.
-Urgench area is no longer part of Karakalpakstan.
-The autonomous republic has its own Karakalpak language and the state is comprised primarily of ethnic Karakalpak, Uzbeks, and Kazakhs.
-Linguistically and culturally, the Karakalpaks resemble the Kazakhs more than the Uzbeks.
+The Republic of Karakalpakstan is an autonomous republic within Uzbekistan that occupies almost a third of the territory of Uzbekistan, in the west and northernmost part of the country, with Nukus as the capital.
+The area is bordered by Kazakshtan in the west and north and Turkmenistan in the south.
+Urgench area is already outside Karakalpakstan.

 Despite the extremely low standard of living, the Karakalpak people have preserved their rich customs and traditions.
-The achievements of local craftsmen in wood carving with inlaid, leather embossing, weaving and embroidery are widely known.
-In addition, Karakalpakstan is considered an open-air archaeological reserve.
-There are more than 300 archaeological sites such as Kalas (fortresses) preserved from the Khorezm civilization.
+The achievements of local craftsmen in wood carving, leather embossing, weaving and embroidery are widely known.
+In addition, Karakalpakstan is considered an open-air archaeological reserve due to the more than 300 archaeological sites such as Kalas (fortresses) preserved from the Khorezm civilization.

 What to see in Karakalpakstan

 The most famous cultural sight of Karakalpakstan is the Savitsky Museum in Nukus, which is sometimes referred as the “Louvre in the desert”.
 One can also enjoy the unique nature and fauna of the Amu Darya delta and the Ustyurt plateau and see how the local nomads live in Karakalpak yurts on the shore of the Aral sea.
 The many salty lakes of the area also offer interesting sights for bird watchers and other nature lovers.
 For archaeology and history enthusiasts there are the many different sights from the Khorezm hay day period or even from earlier times.